jrpotter/notebook/notes/posix/signals.md

 %%ANKI
 Basic
-What signal corresponds to the idea of an "emergency stop"?
+Which signal corresponds to the idea of an "emergency stop"?
 Back: `SIGABRT`
 Reference: Dowling, “A List of Signals and What They Mean.”
 <!--ID: 1709131892342-->